Introduction to Programming Systems

 - Demonstration of home assignments during lab experiments

-- Delivered and controlled documentation of one project
+- Delivered and controlled documentation of 2 home assignments

 - Mid-term written test